The dramatic transition of the extreme Red Supergiant WOH G64 to a Yellow Hypergiant: Methods

-WOH~G64 shares several characteristics with V838 Monocerotis, a peculiar binary that underwent an immense stellar explosion in 2002, leaving behind an expanding cool supergiant, a B3V companion, and a dense envelope of expanding molecular matter \citep{Bond2003, Exter2016, Liimets2023}.
-The most accepted explanation is a merger in a triple system causing a luminous red nova \citep{Kaminski2021}.
-Since then, the cool supergiant has been gradually brightening and increasing the temperature along 17~yr, changing from an L-type \citep[$T_{\rm eff}\sim2300$~K,][]{Evans2003} to a late-M \citep[$T_{\rm eff}\sim3300$~K,][]{Liimets2023}.
-We explore whether WOH~G64 could be an analog of V838 Monocerotis as they share the following characteristics: a very cool $T_{\rm eff}$~compared to other RSGs, a dense surrounding envelope, and a B-star companion.
 A merger should have occurred in a previous triple system during the last century in WOH~G64, expelling the material and obscuring the system.
 In this scenario, the transition could be similar to the brightening and increase in $T_{\rm eff}$~reported in V838 Monocerotis.
 We examined the APASS Catalog ($B$-band) within the Digital Access to a Sky Century at Harvard \citep[DASCH;][]{Grindlay2009} for detections of WOH~G64 over the last century.
 If a merger occurred, the unobscured progenitors might have been detected in the $B$-band photometric plates.
 There are five detections with $16.0<B<17.2$~mag between 1928 and 1953 located at 9" from WOH~G64.
-However, they might be associated with two stars within a 15" radius from WOH~G64 with $B\sim17$~mag \citep[NOMAD Catalog;][]{Zacharias2004}.
+However, they might be associated with two stars within a 15" radius from WOH~G64 with $B\sim17$~mag (NOMAD Catalog) \cite{Zacharias2004}.
 Thus, we lack definitive evidence to support the merger hypothesis beyond speculation.